-This idea of “the deceitfulness of wealth” comes from something that Jesus told His disciples when explaining the Parable of the Sower.
-You’re probably familiar with this parable — a farmer goes into his field to sow seed, and the seed falls on a number of different soils.
-In several of the soils, problems prohibit the seed from growing; in the fertile soil, however, the seed reproduces abundantly.
+Jesus talked about the deceitfulness of wealth when he explained the Parable of the Sower.
+You may know this story.
+A farmer goes into his field to plant seeds, and the seed falls in a number of different places.
+In some of them, problems prohibit the seed from growing.
+In the fertile soil, however, the seed reproduces abundantly.

 22 The seed falling among the thorns refers to someone who hears the word, but the worries of this life and the deceitfulness of wealth choke the word, making it unfruitful.
 23 But the seed falling on good soil refers to someone who hears the word and understands it.
 This is the one who produces a crop, yielding a hundred, sixty or thirty times what was sown.”